 I hear this over and over with my clients who have just moved to Boulder.
 They researched and saved; planned and sacrificed; and really wanted to move to Colorado.
 Many moved from busy, traffic-filled cities: DC, New York, Boston.
 And most were excited to leave the crowds and fast paces behind them.
 So it is confusing when they don’t feel an immediate sense of calm and belonging here.
 They wonder with me: where are the throngs of friends for me to bond with? why am I suddenly doubting this move? why am I feeling depressed when I chose this?

 It is very normal to feel out of place, anxious and even depressed after a move.
 Not only are you absorbing the loss of your old routine, house, job and friends but you are also rebuilding a life – or lives if you have a family.
 It takes time to find a routine and feel settled.
 It takes a lot of time to find friends.

 In my work with individuals going through major life transitions I have found 3 tips that can help immediately.

 - Acknowledge that it will take 3 years to feel settled.
 Yes, that is three years not three weeks or three months.
 You can’t speed this up and you can’t force familiarity with people, places, neighborhoods or holidays.
 You need to find a way to lower your expectations of yourself and to find a way to tolerate feeling sad.

 - Allow yourself to feel bad right now.
 It is normal to feel out-of-sorts after a move.
 Everyone feels anxious, sad, lost, numb or even angry after a big move.
 You do need to find outlets for these feelings: talking with friends, journaling, singing, crying, or talking with a therapist.

 Moving is hard and rebuilding a life is hard.
-Please don’t hesitate to reach out if you need a therapist to talk with about your transition.
-I offer a free consultation and can be reached at 720-551-8084.
+Please don’t hesitate to contact me if you need a therapist to talk with about your transition.